Kaderde/teched2025-msad/exercises/ex3/README.md

 Copy the contents of [services.cds](./srv/services.cds) into your project’s srv/services.cds file.

 **Updated File:** srv/services.js
-- Add The fetchCustomer function handler in services.js
+- The updated services.js file now includes a new function handler for fetchCustomer in the AdminService class.

 ```
 const cds = require('@sap/cds');